oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

 1. Build and run the application

    In Visual Studio Code, select the target platform in the lower right corner.
-The first time you do this it may say **No decive**.
+The first time you do this it may say **No device**.

    ![Target device](images/obaas-flutter-target-device-footer.png)